UNICORE-EU/unicore-docs/source/user-docs/rest-api/job-description/index.rst

 Job types
 ^^^^^^^^^

-UNICORE supports four types if jobs.
+UNICORE supports four types of jobs.
 They are selected by the ``Job type`` element.
 If not given, ``batch`` is the default.